Sliema: The Knights of Malta period

-78980
+The British period

 In 1855 a new church dedicated to Our Lady Star of the Sea ("Stella Maris") was opened to public worship.
 Around the new church, the small village grew into a town.
 By 1878, the population grew to such an extent that the religious authorities had the Stella Maris Church declared a parish in its own right and it was separated from St.Helen's parish of Birkirkara.

 The town began to develop rapidly in the second half of the 19th century, becoming popular as a summer resort for wealthier Valletta residents.
 Their elegant villas and town houses lined the quiet, inland streets.
 Various Victorian buildings graced its three-kilometre sea promenade which overlooked rugged rocks, farms and even a small sandy beach.
 In 1990 one of these farms which had been abandoned was transformed into a coastline garden known as Ġnien Indipendenza (Independence Garden).

-A few Victorian, as well as art nouveau houses, still remain in the inner streets, although only a handful remain along the shoreline, as there has been significant modern development of apartment blocks and hotels.
+A few Victorian, as well as Art Nouveau houses, still remain in the inner streets, although only a handful remain along the shoreline, as there has been significant modern development of apartment blocks and hotels.
 A distinctive group of six traditional houses with Maltese balconies has survived remarkably intact at Belvedere Terrace, set back from Ix-Xatt (the Strand).
 These houses overlook Manoel Island to the South across the Sliema Creek; the houses have heritage protection and the lower buildings between them and Ix-Xatt cannot be built upwards.

 The British built a number of fortifications on the Sliema peninsula in the 19th century.
-These were Sliema Point Battery (1872–76), Cambridge Battery (1878–86) and Garden Battery (1889–94).
+These were Sliema Point Battery (1872–1876), Cambridge Battery (1878–1886) and Garden Battery (1889–1894).
 In addition, the 18th century Fort Tigné remained in use as well, and barracks were built on the Tigné peninsula.

 In 1881 the first sea water distillery on the island was erected in Sliema in order to provide water to the Tigné barracks.
 In 1882 the distillery was decommissioned and the building, which still stands today, has been occupied by a printing press since that time.
 The barracks it supplied water to were demolished in 2001 in order to make way for the development of Tigné Point development.

 The town has a considerable number of streets connected with the British era in Malta, such as Norfolk Street, Amery Street, Windsor Terrace, Graham Street, Milner Street and Fort Cambridge.

-In 1941, during the Second world war Siege of Malta, Sliema was hit by some Axis bombers during an air raid that caused the death of 21 civilians.
+In 1941, during the Second World War Siege of Malta, Sliema was hit by some Axis bombers during an air raid that caused the death of 21 civilians.